Wicked (musical): Act One

 Flashing back many years earlier, Elphaba arrives at Shiz University with her younger paraplegic sister Nessarose, where she is ostracized for her green skin and sarcastic personality ("Dear Old Shiz").
 The school's headmistress, Madame Morrible, assigns Elphaba to room with the popular Galinda Upland.
-Recognizing Elphaba's magical potential, Morrible decides to privately tutor Elphaba in sorcery ("The Wizard and I"), making Galinda intensely jealous and the two girls come to loathe each other ("What Is this Feeling?").
+Recognizing Elphaba's magical potential, Morrible decides to privately tutor Elphaba in sorcery ("The Wizard and I"), making Galinda intensely jealous.
+The two girls soon come to loathe each other ("What Is This Feeling?").
 Meanwhile, Dr. Dillamond, the only animal professor at Shiz, informs Elphaba of a conspiracy to stop all animals from speaking ("Something Bad").

 A roguish prince, Fiyero, begins attending Shiz and arranges a party for his fellow students.
 Galinda becomes immediately enamored with him, and convinces her admirer, the Munchkin Boq, to take Nessarose to the party instead so that she can go with Fiyero.
 At Nessarose's urging, Elphaba asks Morrible to begin teaching Galinda sorcery.
 When Elphaba is mocked at the party for wearing an ugly hat Galinda gave her as a practical joke, Galinda has a change of heart and decides to dance with Elphaba ("Dancing Through Life").
 In their room, the girls finally bond and Galinda gives Elphaba a makeover ("Popular").
-The next day, Dillamond tells the class he can no longer teach.
-His human replacement introduces "the cage," designed to stop animals from speaking.
+The next day, Dillamond tells the class he has been dismissed.
+His human replacement showcases a cage, a new invention in Oz designed to stop animals from speaking.
 Elphaba, furious, frees the lion cub imprisoned within it and escapes with Fiyero.
-They share a private moment, but Elphaba laments that Fiyero could never love her ("I'm Not That Girl").
+They share a private moment, but Elphaba laments that Fiyero has chosen Galinda ("I'm Not That Girl").

-Morrible tells Elphaba that the Wizard of Oz wants to meet her, and she goes with Galinda, who changes her name to Glinda in honour of Dillamond (who mispronounced her name as such), to the Emerald City ("One Short Day").
+Morrible tells Elphaba that the Wizard of Oz wants to meet her, and she goes with Galinda, who changes her name to Glinda in honor of Dillamond (who mispronounced her name as such), to the Emerald City ("One Short Day").
 The two meet the Wizard and are surprised to discover his mortal nature ("A Sentimental Man").
 Morrible appears and announces she is the Wizard's new press secretary.
-After being tricked into enchanting the Wizard's monkey servants to sprout wings painfully, Elphaba deduces that the Wizard is behind the suppression of animals and is a fraud who uses parlor tricks and lies to stay in power.
-Elphaba flees his chambers, and while Glinda begs her to apologize, Elphaba refuses and declares that she must do what is right.
-An empathetic Glinda declines to leave with her, and the two friends bid farewell before Elphaba enchants a broom to fly away from the Emerald City, vowing to fight the Wizard with all of her power ("Defying Gravity").
+After being tricked into enchanting the Wizard's monkey servants to painfully sprout wings, Elphaba deduces that the Wizard is behind the suppression of animals and is a fraud who uses parlor tricks and lies to stay in power.
+Elphaba flees his chambers, declaring against Glinda's wishes that she must do what is right.
+Though empathetic, Glinda refuses to leave with Elphaba, and the two friends bid farewell before Elphaba enchants a broom to fly away from the Emerald City, vowing to fight the Wizard with all of her power ("Defying Gravity").

 Act Two

-Sometime later, Elphaba has become known as the Wicked Witch of the West for her opposition to the Wizard's regime, while Glinda has been positioned by Madame Morrible as the Wizard's spokesperson.
-Fiyero, now Captain of the Wizard's Guard, hopes to find Elphaba, but leaves when Glinda tells him that Elphaba does not want to be found ("Thank Goodness").
+Years later, Elphaba has become known as the Wicked Witch of the West for her opposition to the Wizard's regime, while Glinda has been positioned by Madame Morrible as the Wizard's spokesperson.
+Fiyero, now Captain of the Wizard's Guard and unwitting fiancé to Glinda, hopes to find Elphaba ("Thank Goodness").